confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 ```sql
 SELECT * FROM TOP_TEN_RANKS;
 ```
-or, if you just want to just look up the student with `ID = 5` in the derived table:
+The following statement looks up only the student with `ID = 5` in the derived table:

 ```sql
 SELECT * FROM TOP_TEN_RANKS
   WHERE ID = 5;